Quatre112/Hellfire-Daylight/README.md

 For more detailed instructions: [Installation Instructions](./docs/installing.md).

-# Contributing

-We are always looking for more people to help with [coding](docs/CONTRIBUTING.md), [documentation](https://github.com/diasurgical/devilutionX/wiki), testing the [latest builds](https://app.circleci.com/pipelines/github/diasurgical/devilutionX?branch=master), spreading the word, or simply just hanging out on [the chat](https://discord.gg/devilutionx).

-# Mods

-We hope to provide a good starting point for mods, in addition to the full Devilution source code we also provide modding tools.
-Also, check out the list of known [mods based on DevilutionX](https://github.com/diasurgical/devilutionX/wiki/Mods-and-related-projects).

 # Test builds

 If you want to help test the latest development stage of the next version (make sure to backup your files as these may contain bugs), you can fetch the test build artifact from one of the build server: